 Koh Phi Phi

-- Hostel Prices: Koh Phi Phi is one of the most expensive islands in Thailand.
-Dorm rooms start at $13 and private rooms start at $27.
+Hostel prices – Koh Phi Phi is one of the most expensive islands in Thailand.
+Dorm rooms start at $20 USD, and private rooms start at $27 USD.

-- Budget Hotel Prices: Budget hotels average $40-50 for a double private room with air conditioning.
+Budget hotel prices – Budget hotels average $40-50 USD for a double private room with air conditioning.
 For luxury, the sky’s the limit.

-- Average Cost of Food: Food is cheapest in Ton Sai village.
-The open-air local restaurants near the beach have dishes for $1-2.
-Western food is more expensive at $25.
-Near the beach and in the town, meals will start at $5 for local dishes.
+Average cost of food – Food is the cheapest in Ton Sai village.
+The open-air local restaurants near the beach have dishes for $1-2 USD.
+Western food is more expensive at $25 USD.
+Near the beach and in the town, meals will start at $5 USD for local dishes.

 Money Saving Tips

-- Group Together - If you’d like to see Ko Phi Phi Leh or other islands, get a group together and charter a longtail boat.
-Split between four or more people, it should be cheaper than an organized tour.
+Group together – If you’d like to see Ko Phi Phi Leh or other islands, get a group together and charter a longtail boat.
+Split between four or more people, and it should be cheaper than an organized tour.

-- Feed sharks – One of the most popular trips out of Koh Phi Phi is an early morning excursion to feed sharks.
-A six-hour trip will cost from $13 USD and will have you feeding black tip and leopard sharks.
+Feed the sharks – One of the most popular trips out of Koh Phi Phi is an early morning excursion to feed sharks.
+A six-hour trip will start at about $15 USD and will have you feeding black tip and leopard sharks.
 Most tours also include visits to coral gardens for snorkeling.

-- Hike to Phi Phi Viewpoint – The twenty minute walk up to the Viewpoint will be rewarded by an amazing panoramic view of Phi Phi Le and Phi Phi Don.
-The Viewpoint is 186-meters high so you’ll need to be reasonably fit to get here, but your camera will thank you!
+Hike to Phi Phi Viewpoint – The twenty minute walk up to the Viewpoint will be rewarded by an amazing panoramic view of Phi Phi Le and Phi Phi Don.
+The Viewpoint is over 600 feet high, so you’ll need to be reasonably fit to get here, but your camera will thank you!
 The best time to go is at sunset or sunrise.

-- Visit Bamboo Island – For a less crowded alternative to Maya Bay, consider a trip to the uninhabited Bamboo Island.
-The island lies 13 kilometers from Ko Phi Phi and is home to the coral garden Hin Klang.
+Visit Bamboo Island – For a less crowded alternative to Maya Bay, consider a trip to the uninhabited Bamboo Island.
+The island lies 8 miles from Ko Phi Phi and is home to the coral garden Hin Klang.
 The Island is part of a National Marine Park so you’ll have to pay the $6 USD entrance fee, but it’s worth it for the secluded snorkeling, sunbathing and exploring you can do here.

-- Deep Sea Fishing – One of the more expensive activities you can do off the coast of Koh Phi Phi is deep sea fishing.
-At $78 for eight hours, it is pricey but for that you’ll get the chance to fish for tuna, barracuda, dorado, king mackerel and sailfish.
+Go deep sea fishing – One of the more expensive activities you can do off the coast of Koh Phi Phi is deep sea fishing.
+At about $80 USD for eight hours, it is pricey but for that you’ll get the chance to fish for tuna, barracuda, dorado, king mackerel and sailfish.
 For an added twist, night fishing is a great way to experience the nocturnal life of the waters surrounding the islands.